 Our key policies are quite radical and extreme.
 But everybody should be able to express their lurking beliefs, no matter how controversial they are.
+Chance will be a good thing rather than the talking boom of communique.

 One of our key initiatives is to rename New Zealand's parliament building in Wellington (called the Beehive due to its architectural structure).
 Parliament will now be called Goshuntunck.
 Bees live short, fleeting ephemeral lives, so the name is not suitable to create a sturdy governmental stronghold.
 We don't recognize the name 'Beehive.'